 By partnering with local organizations and leveraging our state, national, and international networks, UUSC is protecting human rights in threatened communities.
 We do so by prioritizing the needs, voices, and leadership of the communities themselves.

 Our launch date for this year’s Justice Sunday is March 26.
 We invite you and your congregation to participate anytime this spring.
-More information and resources, including a sermon and suggested actions, will be available after February 15.
-Please check back!
 In the meantime, you can learn more about UUSC’s Rights at Risk work and how you can help protect communities under siege here.

 MAKE A JUSTICE SUNDAY GIFT